-After more than a decade of visits by students, faculty, friends, and family here to spanalumni.org
+After more than a decade of visits from students, faculty, friends, and family to spanalumni.org (that's right here!)

 SPAN has a new home on the web:

-Already some of the content from this existing "SPANalumni.org" site (that you are currently using) has migrated to our new location which can be found at the new UR: www.minnesotaspan.org
+Already some of the content from this existing "SPANalumni.org" site (that you are currently using) has migrated to our new location which can be found at the new URL: www.minnesotaspan.org

-Next summer the Student Project for Amity among Nations (SPAN) intends to travel to
+Next summer, the Student Project for Amity among Nations, SPAN, will trave to Germany or to

 pursue independent research.
 Open to students from all Minnesota colleges and

 universities, these two SPAN destinations offer students an opportunity to immerse themselves

 in foreign language and culture, to sightsee, and to explore a self-chosen research topic

 Want to go along?
 Then set your sights on traveling overseas with SPAN in summer 2015.